bytewax/bytewax/docs/guide/concepts/windowing.md

 :::{note}

 Currently Bytewax logs and discards all late values.
 See
-<project:#metrics> for how to enable `TRACE` level logging, which will
+<project:#xref-metrics> for how to enable `TRACE` level logging, which
-show late data for debugging purposes.
+will show late data for debugging purposes.

 :::